alimate/alimate.github.io/_posts/2020-4-24-thread-local-random.md

 Reader threads won't encounter a cache miss and the writer won't need to flush it store buffer right away, as those local variables aren't *volatile*.

 ### Contended Annotation
-The `jdk.internal.vm.annotation.Contended` annotation (`sun.misc.Contended` if you're on Java 8) is a hint for the JVM to isolate the annotated fields to avoid the false sharing.
+The `jdk.internal.vm.annotation.Contended` annotation (`sun.misc.Contended` if you're on Java 8) is a hint for the JVM to isolate the annotated fields to avoid false sharing.
 So, now the following should make more sense:
 {% highlight java %}
 /** The current seed for a ThreadLocalRandom */
 @jdk.internal.vm.annotation.Contended("tlr")